-- 1905 INTERNET SERVICE REIMBURSEMENT FROM DISTRICTS (ESU Use Only) - 1910 RENTALS OF SCHOOL EQUIPMENT, PROPERTY, & FACILITIES: Revenue from the rental of either real or personal property owned by the school district.
+- 1910 RENTALS OF SCHOOL EQUIPMENT, PROPERTY, & FACILITIES: Revenue from the rental of either real or personal property owned by the school district.
 Rental of property held for income purposes is not included here, but is recorded under account 1540.
 Teacherage rent coded here but only in Special Building Fund. - 1911 LOCAL LICENSE FEES: License fees for the retail sale of tobacco, beer, liquor, etc. paid to the city or village clerk.
 The fees received are deposited to the school fund of the school district lying wholly or partially within the corporate limits of such city or village.
 (Record county license money under account code 2110.) - 1920 CONTRIBUTIONS AND DONATIONS FROM PRIVATE SOURCES Revenue associated with contributions and donations made by private organizations.
 These organizations include, but are not limited to, educational foundations, PTA/PTO organizations, campus booster clubs, and private individuals.
 This code should be used to record on-behalf payments made by private organizations to school district personnel (e.g., stipends paid to teachers or other school district staff). - 1921 POLICE COURT FINES: Fines assessed for violations of city or village ordinances.
 Although there is still a distinction between city and county ordinances, the Municipal and Police Courts have been merged with the County Courts.
 (Record county fine money under account code 2110.) - 1925 CATEGORICAL GRANTS FROM CORPORATIONS & OTHER PRIVATE SOURCES: Categorical grants received from corporations, foundations, and other non-governmental sources.
-(Matching disbursement code is 3400.) - TEXTBOOK SALES: Revenue from the sale of textbooks.
+(Matching disbursement code is 3400.) - TEXTBOOK SALES: Revenue from the sale of textbooks. - TEXTBOOK RENTALS: Revenue from the rental of textbooks, and fees and fines associated with textbooks.

-- TEXTBOOK RENTALS: Revenue from the rental of textbooks, and fees and fines associated with textbooks. - 1951 MISCELLANEOUS REVENUE FROM OTHER SCHOOL DISTRICTS WITHIN THE STATE - 1952 MISCELLANEOUS REVENUE FROM OTHER SCHOOL DISTRICTS OUTSIDE THE STATE - POSTSECONDARY RECEIPTS: Receipts from postsecondary institutions for staff reimbursement, equipment, facilities, services, etc. - 1960 MISCELLANEOUS REVENUES FROM OTHER LOCAL GOVERNMENT UNITS: Revenue from services provided to other local governmental units, including the state.
+- 1951 MISCELLANEOUS REVENUE FROM OTHER SCHOOL DISTRICTS WITHIN THE STATE - 1952 MISCELLANEOUS REVENUE FROM OTHER SCHOOL DISTRICTS OUTSIDE THE STATE - POSTSECONDARY RECEIPTS: Receipts from postsecondary institutions for staff reimbursement, equipment, facilities, services, etc. - 1960 MISCELLANEOUS REVENUES FROM OTHER LOCAL GOVERNMENT UNITS: Revenue from services provided to other local governmental units, including the state.
 These services could include nonstudent transportation, data processing, purchasing, maintenance, cleaning, cash management, and consulting. - 1965 DISTANCE EDUCATION & TELECOMMUNICATIONS SERVICE RECEIPTS: Receipts received from school districts.
-E-rate receipts should be coded to function code 4105. - 1970 REVENUES FROM OTHER DEPARTMENTS IN THE AGENCY: Revenues from services provided to other departments in the agency for services such as printing or data processing.
-This account is only used with internal services funds.
-Do not include internal services fund revenues or expenditures in the entity-wide statements unless revenue is generated from outside the school district or education entity.
-Revenue from private individuals, businesses, and associations for services provided should be coded to 1990 Miscellaneous Local Revenue. - 1980 REFUND OF PRIOR YEAR'S EXPENDITURES: Expenditures that occurred in prior year that are refunded this year.
+E-rate receipts should be coded to function code 4105. - 1980 REFUND OF PRIOR YEAR'S EXPENDITURES: Expenditures that occurred in prior year that are refunded this year.
 If the refund and the expenditure occurred in the current year, reduce this year's expenditures, as prescribed by Generally Accepted Accounting Principles (GAAP).
 Expenditures should not, however, be reduced below zero. - 1990 MISCELLANEOUS LOCAL RECEIPTS: Revenue from local sources not provided for elsewhere, including services provided to individuals.
-Other examples could include food rebates, coupon refunding, and sales of materials. - 1995 PRESIDENTIAL DECLARED DIASTER AID: Receipts from local sources due to a Presidential declared disaster.
+Other examples could include food rebates, coupon refunding, and sales of materials. - PRESIDENTIAL DECLARED DIASTER AID: Receipts from local sources due to a Presidential declared disaster.